brooklabteam/Mada-Bat-CoV/README.md

 Within  the Fig. 3 sub-directory, you will find details on how to build a phylogenetic tree [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/Fig3/Phylo-Tree-Directions.md).
 This script outlines steps used to build Fig 3A and 3B, as well as the amino acid trees in FigS1.

+Otherwise, all scripts to produce each figure should be self-contained and output results to the "final-figures" folder.